Study Group: 1999-2010: Acquisitions

 In 1999, the Daily Mail Group paid an estimated GB£44 million to take over 100% ownership of Study Group.
 The company is now known as Study Group.

 As part of its expansion to the United Kingdom and Australian operations, Study Group acquired the Center for English Studies (CES) chain of language schools in the United States and Canada, adding Boston, Fort Lauderdale, Los Angeles, New York, San Diego, San Francisco, Seattle and Vancouver to its fold.
 It was later renamed to Embassy CES, and then Embassy English.
 In November 2018, Embassy English was acquired by EC.

 In 2006 Study Group was acquired by Australian private equity company CHAMP, having been sold by Daily Mail Group for A$176.4 million.

 In 2007, the Brighton school and UK head office moved to purpose-built premises in the New England Quarter, next to Brighton station, costing an estimated GB£28 million.

 On July 1, 2010, Providence Equity Partners took ownership of Study Group for $660 million Australian dollars.

 2011-2025: Recent years

+The accreditation of Study Group Australia Pty Limited, including Taylors UniLink, was cancelled by the Australian Government effective 16 January 2019.

 In February 2019, Ardian, a private investment house, announced that it had acquired a majority stake in Study Group.

 In February 2020, Study Group acquired the learning experience platform insendi to help develop its online pathway program offering.

 In 2022, Study Group closed its Brighton-based Bellerbys College, reflecting changing patterns of international student mobility, and in 2024 launched Bellerbys Global to provide Foundation programs for international students nearer to their home countries.

+In May 2026, Study Group announced that it was acquired by Arete Education.